ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 In the example above we have:

 * **job_id** - *an unsigned integer* indicating the translation job id unique for the given client;
-* **priority** - *an integer* storing the job priority where 0 means neutral and the higher value means higher priority;
+* **priority** - *an integer* storing the job priority where 0 means neutral and higher values mean higher priority;
 * **source_lang** - *a string* with the source language;
 * **target_lang** - *a string*  with the target language;
 * **is_trans_info** - *a boolean flag* indicating whether we need to get an additional translation information with the job response.
-Such an information includes the translation stack loads and is visible in the translation log;
+Such information includes but is not limited by the multi-stack loads and gets dumped into the translation log;
 * **source_sent** - *an array of strings* which are sentences to be translated, appearing in the same order as they are present in the original text;

 Note that, there is no limit on the number of sentences to be sent per request.
-However, the provided client implementations split the original text into a number of requests to facilitate the system throughput in the multi-client environment.
+However, the provided client implementations split the original text into a number of requests to improve the system's throughput in the multi-client environment.

 ####JSON Response format
-The translation job response message is supposed to indicate which job it relates to, contain the overall request status and the translated text - consisting of target sentences.
+The translation job response message is supposed to indicate which translation request it corresponds to, contain the overall request status and the translated text - consisting of target sentences.
 The latter are attributed with translation status and (optionally) translation info, giving some insight into the translation process.
 Let us consider an example translation response below.

 ~~~json
 {